-The prior authorization process will leverage and align to existing national standards (e.g., vocabularies, terminologies, messaging protocols, etc.) and contribute to the community development of additional national standards where gaps are identified rather than re-inventing new methods.
+The prior authorization process should leverage and align to existing national standards (e.g., vocabularies, terminologies, messaging protocols, etc.) and contribute to the community development of additional national standards where gaps are identified, rather than inventing new methods.

 To support alignment with national standards, the ideal state must include the following characteristics: